davidgumberg/prnotes/29122/consider_eviction.md

             state.m_chain_sync.m_timeout = time_in_seconds + CHAIN_SYNC_TIMEOUT;
             state.m_chain_sync.m_work_header = m_chainman.ActiveChain().Tip();
             state.m_chain_sync.m_sent_getheaders = false;
-        } else if (state.m_chain_sync.m_timeout > 0s && time_in_seconds > state.m_chain_sync.m_timeout) {
+        // else if a timeout has been set, and we have passed it } else if (state.m_chain_sync.m_timeout > 0s && time_in_seconds > state.m_chain_sync.m_timeout) {
             // No evidence yet that our peer has synced to a chain with work equal to that
             // of our tip, when we first detected it was behind.
 Send a single getheaders
             // message to give the peer a chance to update us.

             // [ if we've already given the peer a last chance ] if (state.m_chain_sync.m_sent_getheaders) {
                 // They've run out of time to catch up!